Tricia-Kaneria/hello-world/README.md

 # hello-world
 My first depository
 Hi.
-This is my first edit of a branch of my first depostitory
+This is my first edit of a branch of my first depository